The Ultimate Fighter: Main seasons

 A. For this season instead of coaches, prominent trainers and UFC fighters acted as advisors.

 B. Tito Ortiz was replaced in the final episode by Rich Franklin.

 C. This season is the first to feature a gym vs. gym format as each team is composed of fighters from the same gym and their head coaches are also the teams' head coaches.

 D. There was no individual tournament for the season.
 After a round of 12 fights, divided into points (the first four fights were 25 points, the next 50 and the last were 100 points), American Top Team emerged victorious and won $200,000.
 Then, each team picked a representative to fight at the finale for $300,000 and the tournament trophy.

+E. Saul Rogers was scheduled to be part of the finale, but was pulled due to Visa issues and was replaced by Ryan Hall.

-E. Sijara Eubanks was scheduled to be part of the finale, but was pulled on the day of the weigh ins due to medical reasons and was replaced by Roxanne Modafferi.
+F. Sijara Eubanks was scheduled to be part of the finale, but was pulled on the day of the weigh ins for medical reasons and was replaced by Roxanne Modafferi.

+G. Brad Katona was originally on Team Chandler, but switched to Team McGregor in the semi-final round.

 International versions

 These versions did not have a stand-alone The Ultimate Fighter final.

-F. Daniel Sarafian was scheduled to be part of the finale, but was injured and replaced by Sergio Moraes.
+H. Daniel Sarafian was scheduled to be part of the finale, but was injured and replaced by Sergio Moraes.

-G. Santiago Ponzinibbio was scheduled to be part of the finale, but was injured and replaced by Leonardo Santos.
+I. Santiago Ponzinibbio was scheduled to be part of the finale, but was injured and replaced by Leonardo Santos.

-H. For this season Cung Le served as a mentor and chief coach.
+J. For this season Cung Le served as a mentor and chief coach.

-I. Hailin Ao left the show after the 4th episode due to personal reasons.
+K. Hailin Ao left the show after the 4th episode for personal reasons.
 His staff took over his duties.

-J. Anderson Silva was removed from the show on episode 3 due to his failed pre-fight drug test for UFC 183.
+L. Anderson Silva was removed from the show on episode 3 due to his failed pre-fight drug test for UFC 183.
 He was replaced by Antônio Rodrigo Nogueira.